A round-up of 20 of the best DIY wall decor ideas plus tutorials and tips to pull off the look easily and get the designer look for less.

 View this post on Instagram

-Another good one to add texture and pull off for just a few bucks from thrift store finds.
+Another good one to add texture and pull off wall hangings on empty walls for just a few bucks from thrift store finds.

 19. Cutting Boards